-Ask your partner what she is thinking and feeling, and what she needs, suggests psychologist Margarita Tartakovsky in her Psych Central article "How Couples Can Help Each Other De-Stress and Improve Their Relationship."
-People experience comfort differently, so your wife is your best resource for learning what words, actions and behaviors she finds reassuring.
+Ask your partner what she is thinking and feeling, and what she needs.
+Different actions are comforting for different people, so your wife is your best resource for learning what words, actions and behaviors she finds reassuring.
 You may assume that she wants time by herself, for instance, when she actually finds great solace in your presence.
 Clarifying these things with your wife exhibits sensitivity and thoughtfulness, which she will likely find comforting in itself.

 Offer Physical Comfort

-Humans have the ability to communicate emotionally with one another via physical touch, writes psychology professor Dacher Keltner in his article for Greater Good titled "Hands On Research: The Science of Touch."
+Physical touch is one of the best ways to communicate emotion.
 If your wife is angry or frustrated, offer a massage to help ease her tension.
 If she is nervous, holding her and rocking her methodically can sooth her anxiety.
 Physical comfort is especially useful if you don't know what to say.
-Your wife will physically or verbally indicate which of your actions are welcome -- such as by leaning into you or squeezing your hand.
+Your wife will physically or verbally indicate which of your actions are welcome -- such as by leaning into you, or squeezing your hand.

 Reassure Your Wife

 You may be tempted to comfort your wife by fixing her problem for her.
 Problem-solving requires practical thinking, while emotional comfort can be much more complex.
 Actively helping her remedy the situation can be useful at a certain point, but it should not replace emotional comfort.
 Reassure her instead -- she may doubt herself or fear judgment.
 For instance, you might say, "I'm here to support you as you work through this.
 I know you can do it."
 For further encouragement, remind her about problems she successfully managed in the past, and solicit loved ones to similarly remind her of her strengths and past successes.